openstack/keystone-specs/specs/kilo/cadf-everywhere.rst

 * policy

-Note: We will not be removing the simple notifications as they are useful for callback functions, and there is already some support in `ceilometer` for these notifications.
+Note: We will not be removing the simple notifications as they are useful for callback functions, and there is already some support in Ceilometer for these notifications.
+Barbican also relies on these as callbacks.

 Alternatives
 ------------